gwexploratoryaudits/brla_explore/R2Audits/Athena/README.md

 <img src="https://render.githubusercontent.com/render/math?math=\Large \frac{Prob(k1 \mid margin=0)}{Prob(k1 \mid margin=m)}">

 decreases with an increase in `k1` (assuming `m > 0`, of course, where `m` is the election margin assumed for the alternate hypothesis).
-Thus if we choose to stop for a particular value of winner ballots in the sample, `k1=32` in this case, we should stop for larger values as well, because the p-value would be smaller.
+Thus if we choose to stop for a particular value of winner ballots in the sample, `k1=32` in this case, we should stop for larger values as well, because the p-values would all be smaller.

 If we decide to stop at `k1=32`: